-The coefficient $4$ for the bosonic line is due to the use of the Podolsky model, while the factor $2$ for ELKO is due to the fermionic second-order Lagrangian.
+The coefficient $4$ for the bosonic line is due to the use of the Podolsky model since all the associated internal lines are the difference between the massive and the massless propagator.
+On the other hand, the factor $2$ for the dark matter particle is due to the fermionic second-order Lagrangian.
 Since the topology of the graphs is the same as the usual QED${}_4$, the number of vertexes of a Feynman diagram is given by \beq V=2P_\gamma +N_\gamma=P_\mathfrak{f}+\frac{1}{2}N_\mathfrak{f},\eeq whereas the number of loops reads \beq L=P_\mathfrak{f}+P_\gamma-V+1.\eeq From these constraints, we can conclude that $D=4-N_\gamma-\frac{3}{2}N_\mathfrak{f}-P_\mathfrak{f}$.
 From the topological constraints, we have $P_\mathfrak{f}=V-\frac{1}{2}N_\mathfrak{f}$.
 Therefore, \bea D=4-N_\gamma -N_\mathfrak{f}-V. \eea If Feynman diagrams contain hidden 2- or 4-point correlation functions with 1-loop (or more), they will diverge, despite the superficial degree of divergence.
 According to Weinberg's theorem, any Feynman diagram converges if its superficial degree of divergence, together with the degree of divergence of all its subgraphs, is negative.